owiegand/recipe-parser/README.md

 ```
 $recipeData = ParseRecipeData($url);
 ```
 Once the libaray has been imported to your working directory and the recipeparser.php file included in your current php file.
 Call the ParseRecipeData and pass in your recipe URL.
-Returned will be a JSON array containing data from the URL passed.
+Returned will be a JSON string containing data from the URL passed.

 Possible JSON Stinrg Return:
 ```